-Multiple technologies are used in the chemicals and plastics manufacturing sector including motors, pumps and fans, air compressors, boilers, lighting and HVAC systems.
+Multiple technologies are used in the chemicals and plastics manufacturing sector including motors, pumps and fans, air compressors, boilers, lighting and heating, ventilation and air conditioning (HVAC) systems.
 Many plants have equipment that is used sub-optimally or is left on when not in use.
 Optimising the use of this equipment can yield energy savings for little or no cost.

 By analysing energy use in terms of the throughput, it should be possible to determine if energy use per unit produced (for example, kWh per tonne) is broadly consistent during the day, week or month.
 This process can help identify opportunities for improved energy performance.